How to Plant and Grow Snowdrops

 The RHS lists 10 award winning Snowdrops a good starting point when choosing varieties to plant.

-Plants are often listed as "good for pollinators and bees."
-I always like to show that it's actually true and that the plant really benefits bees.
-So although this is not the best photograph, I took it in early February and it shows a honeybee foraging on snowdrops.
-Although a cold time of year, a mild day will bring out the bees enjoying early flowering plants, snowdrops, hellebores, and crocus are all ideal.
+Snowdrops are often listed as "good for pollinators and bees."
+I like to show that it's actually true.
+This is not the best photograph; I took it in early February, but it does show a honeybee foraging on snowdrops.

 My snowdrops have finished.
 Can I mow the lawn?